Levelator: Publication

 The Levelator was a free application distributed by The Conversations Network and developed by Bruce and Malcolm Sharpe, Norman Lorrain and Doug Kaye.
 Originally distributed by GigaVox Media, Inc (a for-profit company), the rights were transferred to The Conversations Network (a California 501(c)(3)) in 2008.
 The underlying code was originally used only for The Conversations Network's own podcasts but was subsequently released to the public, free for commercial and non-commercial use.
 It was unveiled to the public at the first Podcast and New Media Expo in 2005.
 The adjustments and drag-and-drop workflow of the Levelator make it a valuable tool for professional and non-professional broadcasters and podcasters.

 As of the end of 2012, the Levelator is no longer supported or being updated by The Conversations Network.
 Conversations Network ceased daily operations at the end of 2012.

 When OS X 10.11 (El Capitan) was released, the Levelator was found to be incompatible.
 The original development team, Bruce Sharpe, Norman Lorrain and Doug Kaye collaborated in November 2015 to develop an OS X-only compatible release 2.1.2.

-In June 2020, a 64-bit, macOS Catalina version of The Levelator was revived and released for free by The Conversations Network in the Mac App Store.
+A version of The Levelator was revived and released for free by The Conversations Network in the Mac App Store.
+As of July 1, 2026, the app page says "Requires macOS 12.0 or later."